-where $\Phi_{mv\_att}\in\mathbb{R}^{N\times d_{k}}$ is the transformer-aware multi-view features.
-To counter the gradient vanishing problem causing by the softmax operation, we scale the dot-product operation by $\frac{1}{\sqrt{d_k}}$.
-Different from the feature before transformer calculation, which only contains the geometry details observed in a single view, the transformer-aware feature contains all the geometry details that observed in multi-view images.
-Compared with the average pooling operation in \cite{pifu}, the transformer-based fusion operation calculates the correlations between the multi-view features, which provides a high-level information for fusion, allowing the network to preserve more geometry details.
+where $\Phi_{mv\_att}\in\mathbb{R}^{d_{k}}$ is the transformer-aware multi-view features.
+To counter the gradient vanishing problem caused by the softmax operation, we scale the dot-product operation by $\frac{1}{\sqrt{d_k}}$.
+Different from the feature before transformer calculation, which only contains the geometry details that are observed in a single view, the transformer-aware feature contains all the geometry details that are observed in multi-view images.
+Compared with the average pooling operation in PIFu \cite{pifu}, the transformer-based fusion operation calculates the correlations between the multi-view features, which provides high-level information for fusion, allowing the network to preserve more geometry details.

 To query the depth value of point $X$ with the encoded features, we need to normalize the depth value for each view.
-Given multi-view human images and the corresponding calibrated camera parameters as input, we will estimate each view's human 2D skeleton using Openpose\cite{openpose}, and then obtain 3D skeleton $S_{w}\in\mathbb{R}^{3\times J}$ in world space through triangulation. $J$ is the number of joints.
+Given multi-view human images and the corresponding calibrated camera parameters as input, we will estimate each view's human 2D skeleton using Openpose \cite{openpose}, and then obtain 3D skeleton $S_{w}\in\mathbb{R}^{3\times J}$ in world space through triangulation. $J$ is the number of joints.
 We use the hip position $H_{w} \in \mathbb{R}^{3}$ and neck position $N_{w}\in\mathbb{R}^{3}$ to normalize the depth.
 Specifically,

-where $H^{i}_{c}, X^{i}_{c}$ are the hip position and the point $X$ position in view $i$'s camera space respectively. $R_{i} , t_{i}$ are camera $i$'s rotation and translation. $\lambda$ is a constant value to make sure the normalized depth always lies in $(0, 1)$, and we set it to $4\sqrt{3}$ in all our experiments.
+where $H^{i}_{c}, X^{i}_{c}$ are the hip position and the point $X$ position in view $i$'s camera space respectively. $R_{i} , t_{i}$ are camera $i$'s rotation and translation. $\lambda$ is a constant value to make sure that the normalized depth always lies in $(0, 1)$, and we set it to $4\sqrt{3}$ in all our experiments.

 Finally, we use a multi-layer perceptron to predict the 3D occupancy and use marching cube algorithm to extract the surface from the predicted occupancy, resulting in the final reconstructed mesh.